Find out about the benefits of Authorised Economic Operator (AEO) status, who can be an AEO and how to apply.

 How to keep your AEO status

 To keep your authorisation or status, you must continue to meet the criteria already mentioned in this guidance.
-You should notify HMRC of specified material changes to your:
+Use form C122 to notify HMRC of specified material changes to your:

 Your authorisation will be reviewed and can be suspended or revoked if you do not.
 If it’s suspended, you’ll be given a chance to put things right.